abeldekat/nvim_pde/README.md

   - diagnostics
   - current buffer has current label (mini.visits)
   - macro recording
-- many color-schemes
+- many color schemes

-Change color-schemes:
+Change color schemes:

 - on each startup, see [scripts], `vim_menu_owns`
-- mini.pick, `leader f o c`, loads all colors, does not show builtin color-schemes
+- mini.pick, `leader f o c`, loads all colors, does not show builtin color schemes
-- change the palette of the current color-scheme using [leader h]
+- change the palette of the current color scheme using [leader h]

 Script `vim_menu_owns` writes to `lua.ak.colors`.
 Ignoring changes to that file: